14 years on, NATO to renew a vow to Ukraine - NewsBreak

 But the ministers, along with their Ukrainian counterpart Dmytro Kuleba, will also look further afield.

-“Over the longer term we will help Ukraine transition from Soviet-era equipment to modern NATO standards, doctrine and training,” Stoltenberg said.
+“Over the longer term we will help Ukraine transition from Soviet-era equipment to modern NATO standards, doctrine and training,” Stoltenberg said last week.
 This will not only improve Ukraine’s armed forces and help them to better integrate, it will also meet some of the conditions for membership.

 That said, Ukraine will not join NATO anytime soon.
 With the Crimean Peninsula annexed, and Russian troops and pro-Moscow separatists holding parts of the south and east, it’s not clear what Ukraine’s borders would even look like.